bethsmith0623/SEI-CC_4/work/w02/d4/03a-this-keyword.md

 ## What is `this`?

-`this` is a keyword in JavaScript available for use inside of functions/methods.  **When is a function considered to be a method?**
+**`this` is a keyword in JavaScript** available for use inside of functions/methods.  **When is a function considered to be a method?**

-When we introduced functions last week we briefly discussed another JS keyword automatically available inside of functions - **____________**?

 So yup, the keyword `this`, is another pre-defined variable inside **every** function.

+> Note: `this` is also accessible in the **global** scope, however, its use within the global scope is unnecessary.

+The value assigned to `this` is sometimes referred to as the **context** of a function.

 The value of `this` is set by the JS engine automatically when a function is invoked.
 This setting of a value is also known as "binding".

 Although JS automatically sets the value of `this` when a function/method is invoked, there are methods available on every function object that allow the programmer to **explicitly** set the value of `this` to what the programmer wants it to be.
-However, this is usually not necessary and in this lesson, we are going to focus on the **implicit** (automatic) binding - after all, before you can willfully change what `this` is set to, you need to know what it's going to be in the first place!
+However, this is usually not necessary and in this lesson, we are going to focus on the **implicit** (automatic) binding - after all, before you should willfully change what `this` is set to, you need to know what it's going to be in the first place!

 The value of `this` is sometimes referred to as the **context** within the function.

-Understanding `this` is important as a developer, and as a job-seeker - there's a good chance you will be asked about `this` during an interview for a front-end developer job.
+Understanding `this`, and how its value is set, is important as a developer, and as a job-seeker - there's a chance you will be asked about `this` during an interview for a front-end developer job.

 ## Why `this` is necessary